Heading:

 If you have retrieved all the files necessary to run PDPrint and decided on the sizes of the scratch files you wish, you are ready to embark on the installation dialog.

-RETURN to each installation prompt will use the same value used in the previous installation—the previous value is given inside parentheses.
+Installation is invoked with the command "PDPrint/i".
+Once PDPrint has been properly installed, subsequent installation is considerably simpler: simply typing RETURN to each installation prompt will use the same value used in the previous installation—the previous value is given inside parentheses.
 The paragraphs below describe the various questions you will be asked.
 Each response must be terminated with a RETURN; typein to PDPrint is edited by typing BS to backspace one character (\ will be typed to indicate a character has been rubbed out); N RETURN is sufficient to mean No; Y RETURN is sufficient for Yes.
 If you make a catastrophic mistake during the installation, simply type SHIFT SWAT (or boot the machine) and begin again.

 General installation parameters.